devv-leo/bms/README.md

 1. Manage balnce record
 2. User will deposit Money.
 3. Withdraw
-4. Transection
+4. transaction
-5. Transections History
+5. transactions History
 6. After any action like withdraw etc then a proper email will send on account holder email.
 ## Users ##
 1. Super Admin